aeckar/usf-cse-resources/reviews/COP3514_review2.md

     - Adds object-oriented programming
 - `g++` is a popular C++ compiler
 - Due to Hurricane Milton, anything related to C++ *will not* be on any exam for Fall 2024
+- Also due to the hurricane, file I/O will not be on exam 2 for Fall 2024

 ## 2. C++ Syntax
 ### Classes